EmielSchmeink/STE-telematics/KafkaDocker/ReadMe.md

             Each consumer and producer are best created in a separate Kafka terminal which can be opened following steps 1. and 2. in section <a href="#Starting_up_Kafka">2.
 Starting up Kafka</a>.
         </p>
         <p>
             Scripts have been created to automatically create producers and consumers.
-They are currently located in <code> KafkaDocker\producer_consumer </code>
+They are currently located in <code> KafkaDocker\Scripts\producer_consumer </code>
         </pp>
         <ul>
             <li>